nhsuk/elasticsearch-updater/README.md

 The file download and Elasticsearch update will run on startup, then on a daily schedule while the container continues to run.

 The time of day defaults to 7am, and can be changed via the `UPDATE_SCHEDULE` environment variable.
-The schedule is run using `node-schedule` which uses a cronlike syntax.
+The schedule is run using `node-schedule` which uses a Cron-like syntax.
 Further details on node-schedule available [here](https://www.npmjs.com/package/node-schedule)
 Note: the container time is GMT and does not take account of daylight saving, you may need to subtract an hour from the time if it is currently BST.

 When updating the Elasticsearch instance the new data will be inserted into a date stamped index and validated against the